JeffreySanford/time-tracker/documentation/ANALYSIS.md

 This comprehensive analysis provides a roadmap for transforming the current basic timer into a sophisticated productivity and billing accuracy system.
 The phased approach ensures incremental value delivery while building toward the full vision of intelligent work tracking.

-Analysis completed: August 12, 2025
+Analysis completed: 12 Aug 2025